-Too bad socialists rarely read their catechisms, still more see them through (a bit like Tories and neo-Liberals
+Too bad socialists rarely read their catechisms, still more see them through (a bit like Tories and neo-Liberals trying to make sense of Adam Smith by picking out the bits they like and ignoring the rest).

 Desai does not ignore Smith, he starts with him, as this is necessary to any understanding of Marx as an economist.
 He then goes on to rehabilitate Marx as an analyst of high Victorian capitalism.
 Marx thus says little of early 20th century capitalism, whose developments he neither did, nor could predict - any more than Keynes, Hayek or Friedman could make predictions, except in the most general sense.